-discussed (assuming identical LAI as forest C, Fig. 5).
-In the first case all trees have not yet reached their maximal SI-values (Fig. 5, forest A,); and in the second case all trees already passed their maximal SI-values (Fig. 5, forest B).
-In the case of forest A, trees in the shade of larger trees always have lower SI-values if they belong to the same species (see Appendix B4).
-Hence, the temperature sensitivity level of this forest is lower than the sensitivity of an even-aged forest, whose trees have the same size as the largest tree in forest A (Fig. 5, tree 1).
-Hence, if maximal SI-Values are not reached, increasing height heterogeneity decreases SI-values of a forest.
+In case of a forest consisting of trees of different heights smaller trees receive less light due to shading.
+Note that, even if trees receive less light, the bell-shaped relationship between tree height and productivity persisted (Fig. 6).
+Two cases will be discussed (assuming identical LAI as forest C, Fig. 6).
+In the first case all trees have not yet reached their maximal SI values (Fig. 6, forest A,); and in the second case all trees have already passed their maximal SI values (Fig. 6, forest B).
+In the case of forest A, trees in the shade of larger trees always had lower SI values if they belong to the same species (see Appendix B4).
+Hence, the temperature sensitivity level of this forest was lower than the sensitivity of an even-aged forest, whose trees have the same size as the largest tree in forest A (Fig. 6, tree 1).
+Hence, if maximal SI values were not reached, increasing height heterogeneity decreases SI values of a forest.

-In forest B (Fig. 5), SI-values of the shaded trees can be similar (or even higher) than the SI-value of the largest trees in the forest (SI-values of tree 1 show similar levels as tree 2, 3 and 4 in forest B, Fig. 5).
-Hence, if maximal SI-values are passed, increasing tree height heterogeneity results in similar (or even more positive) temperature sensitivity levels compared to an even-aged forest trees (an even-aged forest consisting only of trees similar to tree 1 of forest B in Fig. 5).

-These general considerations explain the change from low levels of height heterogeneity in young forests to a more heterogeneous structure in the analysis of those forests, which will benefit from increasing temperature (see Fig. 4 d).
+In forest B (Fig. 6), SI values of the shaded trees can be similar (or even higher) than the SI value of the largest trees in the forest (SI values of tree 1 show similar levels to tree 2, 3 and 4 in forest B, Fig. 6).
+Hence, if maximal SI values were passed, increasing tree height heterogeneity resulted in similar (or even more positive) temperature sensitivity levels compared to even-aged forest trees (an even-aged forest consisting only of trees similar to tree 1 of forest B in Fig. 6).
+These general considerations explain the change from low levels of height heterogeneity in young forests to a more heterogeneous structure in the analysis of those forests, which will benefit from increasing temperature (see Fig. 5 d).